Integrative Adaptive Indexes from Noisy Routine Haematological Markers can Predict and Discriminate Health Status and Biological Age: Methods

-The immune score constitutes a dimensional reduction technique based on a single real-value number and a colour scheme that takes a multidimensional blood test space with dimension size equal to the number of analytes, where each value of a marker or analyte corresponds to the coordinate of that value in that dimension.
-The score itself can be seen as the norm of a suitable vector transformation that pinpoints the health status of the patient in that space, relative to the test and the set of markers or analytes.
-Thus, the numerical vector value integrates all the analyte's space dimensions.
+The immune index constitutes a dimensional reduction technique based on a single real-value number and a colour scheme that takes a multidimensional blood test space with dimension size equal to the number of analytes, where each value of a marker or analyte corresponds to the coordinate of that value in that dimension.
+The index itself can be seen as the norm of a suitable vector transformation that pinpoints the health status of the patient in that space, relative to the test and the set of markers or analytes.
+The full mathematical description is given in the Supplementary Information.